The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 If a taxpayer’s trade, profession or vocation ceases and has incurred a ‘terminal loss’, then the loss can be deducted from any trading profits in the tax year of cessation and carried back to the three preceding tax years.
-Losses must be relieved against later years first and are offset against profits of the trade, profession or vocation (after capital allowances).
+Losses must be relieved against later years first (ie a last in / first out (LIFO) basis) and are offset

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.